BerndHagen/WaveShaper-Audio-Processing-Studio/README.md

 - **Headphones:** Optimized for headphone playback
 - **Small Speakers:** Compensates for speakers that lack bass response
 - **Live:** Adds presence and energy typical of live performances

+### **Custom Presets**

+WaveShaper allows you to create and manage your own custom EQ presets:

+**Automatic Custom Mode:**
+When you select a preset and then manually adjust any equalizer band, the preset selection automatically switches to "Custom".
+This indicates that your current EQ settings no longer match any saved preset and are your own custom configuration.

+**Saving Custom Presets:**
+1. Adjust the equalizer bands to your desired settings.
+2. Navigate to the **Presets** page.
+3. Enter a name for your preset in the text field at the top.
+4. Click the **Save** button to store your custom preset.

+**Managing Custom Presets:**
+- Custom presets appear alongside the built-in presets in the dropdown list.
+- You can overwrite an existing custom preset by saving with the same name.
+- Delete custom presets using the Delete button (built-in presets cannot be deleted).
+- Export and import presets to share or backup your configurations.
+- Maximum of 50 custom presets can be saved.

 ## **Audio Effects Explained**